NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Introduction

 \subsubsection{FHE-friendly execution flows}

 In applying our conv2d algorithms to end-to-end CNN inference, we carefully design the execution flows such that the number of expensive operations (bootstrapping and HRot in particular) is minimized.
 Flexibility is required for conv2d variants, including downsampling conv2d and depthwise conv2d (dwconv2d)~\cite{chollet2017xception}.
-Handling downsampling conv2d is especially important because it produces sparsely packed ciphertexts, which severely degrades the throughput of HE ops.
-It is possible to merge multiple sparsely packed ciphertexts into a dense ciphertext, but a lot of bootstrapping is involved in the process.
-To tackle this problem, we modify the execution flow by introducing a \emph{decomposed downsampling conv2d} algorithm, which involves $s^2$ times fewer bootstrapping for the stride $s$ of a downsampling conv2d.
-We also devise an efficient dwconv2d algorithm that can be used along with nested encoding to perform the dwconv2d evaluation with only a single HE op (see Table~\ref{tab:conv_comparison}).
+Handling downsampling conv2d is especially important because it produces sparsely packed ciphertexts, severely degrading the throughput of HE ops.
+It is possible to merge multiple sparsely packed ciphertexts into a densely packed ciphertext, but the process involves a lot of bootstrapping.
+To tackle this problem, we modify the execution flow by introducing a \emph{decomposed downsampling conv2d} algorithm, which involves $s^2$ times fewer bootstrapping operations for the stride $s$ of a downsampling conv2d.
+We also devise an efficient dwconv2d algorithm that can be used along with CinS encoding to perform the dwconv2d evaluation with only a single HE op (see Table~\ref{tab:conv_comparison}).